anna-wojcik/Todos-list-react/README.md

 ![alt text](<todos-list-react author page.gif>)

 After refreshing the page or reopening the browser, previously added tasks will be saved and still displayed.
+This is possible thanks to Redux Saga.

 ## Technologies Used
 - JavaScript ES6
 - React Router
-- Redux - Saga
+- Redux - Saga, Toolkit
 - Styled Components
 - Hooks (useState, useEffect, useRef, useParams, useLocation, useHistory)
 - Custom Hooks